Brief on Project Management Tools and Techniques

 - CPM – Critical Path Method

 PERT is a statistical tool used in project management, which was designed to represent & analyze the tasks involved in the completion of a project.
-This is a probabilistic model which is time driven.
+This is a probabilistic model that is time-driven.

 PERT planning involves the following steps: